Category Archives: Science Fiction Films

 Neville hunts and kills as many members of “the Family”, a cult of plague victims who were turned into nocturnal albino mutants as he can.
 The Family in turn seeks to destroy all technology and kill Neville, who has become a symbol of the science they blame for humanity’s downfall.

-They basically try to kill each other but “the Family’s” motivations and reasoning make little sense.
+They try to kill each other but “the Family’s” motivations and reasoning make little sense.
 If they destroy technology what will they do?
 And why not just get the vaccination?
 These bits may have been explained but I didn’t take notice.

 The parallels between the film and the Covid-19 pandemic of 2020-2021 and perhaps onward are uncanny.
 Maybe the modern unvaccinated will turn into creepy-looking creatures with pale glowing eyes?
 One can only hope.

-There is also a hokey idea of Neville believing that extending his immunity to others may be possible by creating a serum from his own blood.
+There is also a hokey idea of Neville believing that extending his immunity to others may be possible by creating a serum from his blood.

 I didn’t feel very engaged by the story but I was very interested in the romance between Neville and Lisa, played by Rosalind Cash.
 Lisa is a black woman who arrives on the scene with her infected and dying brother.

-For 1971, having a mainstream interracial romance is a huge win for diversity and inclusion through the film stops short of having the pair consummate their relationship.
+For 1971, having a mainstream interracial romance is a huge win for diversity and inclusion though the film stops short of having the pair consummate their relationship.
 This is quite conspicuous.
 There is also not a whole lot of chemistry between Heston and Cash but I was rooting for them anyway.
 It is thought that their kiss is the first interracial kiss in cinema history.

-Suffice it to say the conclusion isn’t very satisfying but I’ll leave it right there to avoid and spoilers.
+Suffice it to say the conclusion isn’t very satisfying but I’ll leave it right there to avoid spoilers.

 The science fiction genre is a tough one to tackle.
 The bar is set pretty high with 2001: A Space Odyssey (1968) the greatest science fiction film ever made.
 Too many times the story is hokey or not imaginative enough and that’s what makes The Omega Man lose some points.

-Parts are inspiring and parts are goofy but the progressive slant makes The Omega Man (1971) an above par cinema experience.
+Parts are inspiring and parts are goofy but the progressive slant makes The Omega Man (1971) an above-par cinema experience.
 The unexpected parallels to a global situation some fifty years later are remarkable in themselves.

 Pan’s Labyrinth-2006